nadavvoloch/ISEW2026/README.md

 # ISEW2026
-This is an example project for using GitHub
+This is an example project for using GitHub, please enjoy.